genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |add_metainfo_field|

-Also, you can choose to apply a naming scheme.
+You can also choose to apply a naming scheme.
 This allows you to generate file names automatically based on other metainfo attributes.

 |naming_scheme|